JanHerca/urantiapedia/output/wikijs/article/Charles_Laurence_Olivea/The_Urantia_Book_and_Its_Mission.md

 Herein lays a fault line in thinking about the dissemination of _The Urantia Book_ and its teachings.
 I refer to the practice of targeting one religion as being more viable for presenting _The Urantia Book_, rather than craft an approach that recognizes the spiritual equality across human religious experiences.
 One might be forgiven for supposing that the practice of pitching to one religious tradition over or against others could convey the impression—to non-readers— that the Fifth Epochal Revelation contains a thread of religious favoritism.

-Disagreements over how best to present the teachings of _The Urantia Book_ seem to stem from the tension between evolutionary behavior and revelatory knowledge. “_Evolutionary religion is sentimental….Revelatory religion is propounded by the real spiritual world; it is the response of the superintellectual cosmos to the mortal hunger to believe in, and depend upon, the universal Deities.
+Disagreements over how best to present the teachings of _The Urantia Book_ seem to stem from the tension between evolutionary behavior and revelatory knowledge. “_Evolutionary religion is sentimental . . .
+Revelatory religion is propounded by the real spiritual world; it is the response of the superintellectual cosmos to the mortal hunger to believe in, and depend upon, the universal Deities.
 Evolutionary religion pictures the circuitous gropings of humanity in quest of truth; revelatory religion is that very truth._” [[UB 92:4.3](/en/The_Urantia_Book/92#p4_3)] Even the composite religions of today contain a mix of advancements and animal-origin norms.

 Human cultural evolution takes origin in fear and is complicated by a sense of the unknown.
 Celestial culture arrives as a superior force of mind-spirit facing phenomena partly of animal-origin.
 The task or challenge of presenting revelation to evolution is necessarily a delicate one concerning proper and effective judgment.
 Discretion is usually called for, to go forward in service, yet be spirit-led in doing so.
 We should keep the big picture in sight.
 I think this is the fundamental responsibility of devotees of _The Urantia Book_.
 Hence, the supreme importance of crafting an approach that “_lets_” the text of the revelation “_speak for itself_” and by the way the revelation is manifested in our lives, the day to day living of the Fruits of the Spirit.